How to Do Well in Maths Methods: 7 Steps to Get Better at Methods

 The prerequisite for learning additional knowledge is that you know the basics.
 Sometimes, early difficulties can lead to falling too far behind in a section, chapter, or even a whole subject.
 Maths Methods isn’t an elementary-level course, so you need to make sure you know the basics if you want to pass.

 How do you know when you need to get help?

 Get extra help if you hardly understand anything from class and every lesson seems like a chore.
 Get help if absolutely nothing makes sense, and you’re struggling to keep up with the rest of the class.
 Get help if you need to push yourself from a C to a B, or from a B+ to an A.

 What I’m saying is, get help whenever you can, and whenever you want.

 There should never be any shame in asking for help.
-Whether you’ve struggled with the basics of mathematics from day one, or you’re acing everything except that one key area – it doesn’t matter.
-Help is available to you whenever you need it – from teachers, parents, or A Team Tuition, at any time.
+Whether you’ve struggled with Maths Methods from day one, or you’re acing everything except that one key area – it doesn’t matter.
+Help is available to you whenever you need it – from teachers, parents, or A Team Tuition tutors, at any time.

 Still Wondering How to Do Well in Maths Methods?